karammi/MetAppGallery/README.md

 ## Automated Test

-Developed unit tests for important functionalities.
-Note that if you want to run the tests with coverage, make sure that you have configured your test coverage runner to use JaCoCo.
+Developed unit tests for important functionalities. also added Ui test and scenario test.
-Used fake implementation of dataSource layers during